vaemendis/ubooquity-doc/pages/faq.md

 When you choose your admin password for the first time, Ubooquity creates a *webadmin.cred* file in its working directory.
 To change the password, just delete the *webadmin.cred* file and the next time you go on the admin page, Ubooquity will ask you to choose a password again.

-### I can download my comics using Ubooquity server, now how do I read them ?

-Many comics readers exist for whatever device you might be using, here are only a few suggestions :

-* Windows users might want to try [**Comic Rack**](http://comicrack.cyolito.com/) (for advanced comics management) or [**Sumatra PDF**](http://www.sumatrapdfreader.org/free-pdf-reader.html) (for easy reading of a lot of formats like cbr, cbz, epub, pdf...).
-* on iPad, [**Chunky Reader**](http://chunkyreader.com/) has implemented Ubooquity specific comic streaming support and can also be used to access a Ubooquity server through its internal browser. [**Comic Glass**](http://comicglass.net/en/) is also quite good (although it does not support streaming and its internal browser is not as intuitive to use).
-* Android users also have excellent viewers at their disposal, [**Challenger Comics Viewer**](https://play.google.com/store/apps/details?id=org.kill.geek.bdviewer) and [**Comic Viewer for Ubooquity**](https://play.google.com/store/apps/details?id=com.sethchhim.comicviewerforubooquity) for instance

 ### How can I make Ubooquity start with Windows ?

 Just create a shortcut to the **Ubooquity.jar** file (right-click, create shortcut) and put it in your **Startup** folder (located at `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp`).